wekeo/eo-data-vis-good-practice-guide/docs/source/03_contribution_guidelines.rst

 .. note::

-If you have any problems at all with contributing, or wish to discuss the best practice guide with us, please contact our `helpdesk <mailto:ops@eumetsat.int>`_.
+If you have any problems at all with contributing, or wish to discuss the good practice guide with us, please contact our `helpdesk <mailto:ops@eumetsat.int>`_.